-The 20 Best Looks At The Oscars
+The 20 Best Looks at the Oscars

 Teen actresses are often stuck choosing between dresses that look overly girlish and those that feel inappropriately sophisticated.
 At 15, Fisher has been avoiding that problem by wearing suits on the red carpet — a creative, and stylish, solution.

-Best Chainmail: Amandla Stenberg
+Best Chain Mail: Amandla Stenberg

 The Miu Miu gown is risqué but not too risqué.